 The Stewards Council consists of GEU members from all departments of the university and is responsible for organizing the union, planning events and actions, and approving union policies.
 Stewards are elected by members in their department and meet once a month.
 Members in each employing department may elect one steward for every fifteen members in the department.
 Stewards are the links from the academic departments to the union: they provide communication to their fellow graduate students from the union and relay information to their departments from the union.

-The Grievance Committee is the body that makes sure that our contract is enforced properly.
+The Member Defense Committee is the body that makes sure that our contract is enforced properly.
 This committee defends our contractual rights and negotiates solutions when problems arise.

 The Budget Committee oversees the operations and infrastructure internal to the union, and ensures the union runs smoothly, supporting organizers and members in their work as students and as union members.